appsody/website/content/docs/stacks/test.md

 Runs the [`appsody test`](/content/docs/using-appsody/cli-commands#appsody-test) command.

 The test command runs the project's test suite in the Appsody development container.
-The test suite is composed of generic tests in the stack which verify the capabilities provided by the stack are working as expected and any custom tests that are defined within the template.
+The test suite is composed of generic tests in the stack, which verify the capabilities provided by the stack are working as expected, and any custom tests that are defined within the template.

 ### Build